Kong/kongponents/docs/components/input-switch.md

 # Input Switch

-KInputSwitch, similarly to checkbox, is used to toggle values on and off.
+KInputSwitch, similar to a checkbox, is used to toggle a value on and off.

 <KInputSwitch label="Toggle" v-model="vModel0" />